eaindra-wp/hackzurich2021/README.md

-# DigitalTwin for SWICA
+# HealthYou
-In Switzerland, most of the medical records are still saved on the paper.
-This could lead us to delays in diagnosis and resource planning.
-Hence, a centralized data platform called DigitalTwin is created to overcome such problems and enable the users to share their data with health care providers.
+In Switzerland, many medical records are saved on paper, so delays in diagnosis and resource planning happen.
+Our centralized data platform enables users to share their data with health care providers.

 -------
 ## Front-end